The Happenings on Shaw Hill

 “To what?”
 Dr. Scotts asked.

-Dr. Scotts flinched backwards, and almost dropped his pen, like my posture, or the look in my eye at that moment, frightened him.
+Dr. Scotts flinched backwards, and almost dropped his pen, like my posture, or the look in my eye right then, frightened him.

 “Do you think you were infected?”

-I didn’t like how Dr. Scotts just sat there – expressionless – when I said that.
+I didn’t like how Dr. Scotts just sat there with no expression at all.
 I wanted an encouraging head nod, like he understood.

 But he did not say that.

-“Mr. Taylor, would you mind if I look a the back of your neck?”
+“Mr. Taylor, would you mind if I look at the back of your neck?”

 I felt a lump in my chest.
 My nightmares became real in that one instant.
-What had been imagined, something that happened in that ethereal place, suddenly became something much more real.
+What had been imagined, something that happened in that ethereal place, suddenly became something I was experiencing in real life.
 Having someone else ask it made it more real than I wanted it to be.

 Dr. Scotts sat down his notebook and walked over to me.